Graduate Program Overview

 Discover the earliest supernova, use nanomaterials to image cancer, measure the mass of the neutrino, or determine the structure of the web of our universe…

 At the University of North Carolina at Chapel Hill Department of Physics and Astronomy, we have outstanding facilities and world renowned faculty studying frontier areas of physics and astronomy from quantum information to the physics of life to the very stuff of the universe.
 You will join a group of talented graduate student colleagues in classrooms and in laboratories, all in a beautiful place to live.
+Click here for a handy brochure detailing our program.

 How does cosmic structure form?